 As a country’s economy grows and exceeds the Gavi GNI threshold, they transition out of Gavi support.
 We have committed to a vaccine price freeze commitment for 10 years after countries transition out of Gavi support to help them sustain long term immunisation programmes.

 We are a long-standing supplier of oral polio vaccines to UNICEF and have contributed billions of doses to the Global Polio Eradication Initiative since it was created in 1988.

 ViiV Healthcare is dedicated to widening access to ensure those who need HIV medicines can receive them.
 They also collaborate with organisations to enable access to medicines in countries around the world.
-As an example, ViiV’s voluntary licence agreements allow generic manufacturers to develop paediatric formulations of our medicines where 99% of children living with HIV live.
+As an example, ViiV’s voluntary licence agreements allow generic manufacturers to develop paediatric formulations of our medicines where the vast majority of children living with HIV live.